PizzaConsole/game-architecture/README.md

 By following these steps, you'll have a complete, functioning Pong game that adheres to the feature-based architecture.
 This structure allows for easy expansion, such as adding power-ups, different AI difficulties, or even networked multiplayer in the future.

-Remember to create appropriate scenes in Godot, connecting the script instances and setting up th
+Remember to create appropriate scenes in Godot, connecting the script instances and setting up the node hierarchy to match the structure outlined in these steps.

 ### Pong Architecture Diagram